mlange-42/yarner/examples/netlogo_odd/Rabies.nlogo.md

 ### File structure

 A NetLogo file is composed of sections, delimited by mysterious `@#$#@#$#@`.
-Each section can be found somewhere in this document.
+The content of each section can be found somewhere in this document.
-Forther details about the `.nlogo` file atructure can be found in [NetLogo's Hithub repository](https://github.com/NetLogo/NetLogo/wiki/File-(.nlogo)-and-Widget-Format).
+Further details about the `.nlogo` file atructure can be found in [NetLogo's Hithub repository](https://github.com/NetLogo/NetLogo/wiki/File-(.nlogo)-and-Widget-Format).

 ```
 ==> Code tab...